Translated by Lester Somera

-Originating more than 1100 years ago, the Gion Festival began as a way to suppress a disease outbreak by appeasing the gods.
-The festival runs from July 1st through the 31st, and is held in the zone between Karasuma and Kawaramachi.
-The festival is busiest during the early parade from July 14 to 16, known as Yoiyama, and on the 17th, when the yamahoko floats are paraded around town.
+Originating more than 1,100 years ago, the Gion Festival began as a way to suppress a disease outbreak by appeasing the gods.
+The festival runs from July 1 through July 31, and is held in the zone between Karasuma and Kawaramachi.
+The festival is busiest during the early parade from July 14 to 16, known as Yoiyama, and on July 17 the yamahoko floats are paraded around town.
 The sight of the 50-man crews, pulling 25-meter tall floats through the streets, is the best part of the festival.
 For more information, check out our Gion festival article.

 The Aoi Festival is one of the city’s three great festivals, where onlookers can see what nobles looked like a thousand years ago.
 At this precious festival, nearly 500 people in elegant outfits, along with several horses, cows, and ox carriages, walk along the 8 km long road which leads from the Kyoto Imperial Palace to Shimogamo Shrine and Kamigamo Shrine.

 Every year, at the Jidai Festival (the "Festival of the Ages") on October 22nd, you can watch an extravagant parade of celebrating the former capital's birth, history and culture from the Heian period to the Meiji period.
 The costumes and accessories of the participants are closely examined by historical experts, and you can get an authentic glimpse of Japanese history.